Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 2. Characteristics of the Prisma ORM
 3. Workflow for adding Prisma support to your app
 4. Managing the database schema with Prisma
-5. Database Opeerations with Prisma Studio
+5. Error handling with Prisma
+6. Prisma methods for database operations
+7. Testing and debugging

 ## **1. What is an ORM, and why are they used?**

 SQL is a powerful language, but it isn't pretty.
 In modern languages, you have objects, which may belong to classes.
 You can create new instances with `new` operations, you can pass the objects as arguments to methods, and you can modify their attributes.
-With ORM, you can operate on database entries as if they were objects, which can be more straightforward than writing SQL.
+With an ORM, you can operate on database entries as if they were objects, which can be more straightforward than writing SQL.
 Within your programming environment, you get autocomplete support and other programminga assistance.

 In addition, ORMs have certain inherent advantages:

 1. You have learned the `pg` package, but it only talks to PostgreSQL.
 Suppose you are converting to MySQL, or for that matter, to MongoDB?
 You'd have to learn an entirely different package, with different syntax.
 An ORM can handle the differences more or less transparently, so that it is not necessary to make big changes to the code.
+(Converting from SQL to MongoDB is not transparent, but the ORM you will use supports both.)

 2. Database schema management is complicated, especially with team projects.
 As you add and modify tables, how do you keep track of what has been done to the production database and to the various test and development database instances?
 You more or less have to write a special program for the SQL operations involved, and then you have to keep track of the steps in a separate table.
+The ORM can do this for you.

 3. The Prisma ORM brings special advantages to a TypeScript environment.
 We don't do TypeScript in this class, but with Prisma, one gets strong typing and type safety.